kamescg/3box-extensions/apps/dapp/README.md

-# 3Box Dev
+# 3Box Extensions
-The 3Box Dev module is an experiment to understand the limits of 3Box in an a modern React environment.
+The 3Box Extensions module is an experiment to understand the limits of 3Box in an a modern React environment.

 Simplifying the steps required to add decentralized authentication, storage and messaging.
-The 3Box Dev repo is split into a monorepo to simplify module development and experimentation.
+The 3Box Extensions repo is split into a monorepo to simplify module development and experimentation.
 The primary modules to get started are the `3box-ui-state` and `3box-ui-system` package, simplifying initializing a state provider and a components to interface between user interaction and the underlying `3box.js` methods.

 ## Resources
 Before getting started with this repo, please reference the 3Box documentation and libraries.